sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 ## Prerequisites

-* Access to a Bourne-compatible shell (what's proposed here has been tested with bash)
+* Access to a Bourne-compatible shell (all the following procedures have been tested with bash)
 * VirtualBox (for OS X).
   If you don't have VB, yet, Docker Toolbox will install it for you.
 If you already have VB, you may want to choose the custom install of Docker Toolbox and deselect VB installation.

 ## Overview